California sea lion

 Sea lions, seals and walruses are part of the scientific group of animals called pinnipeds.
 All of these species are marine mammals and spend the majority of their time in the ocean searching for food.
 They all have flippers at the end of their limbs to help them swim, have a thick layer of blubber to keep them warm in chilly temperatures and they also all eat fish!

-Our California sea lions love to sunbath on the rocks but you can also check out their incredible swimming skills at the underwater viewing area.
+Our California sea lions love to sunbathe on the rocks but you can also check out their incredible swimming skills at the underwater viewing area.
 Call by at feeding time to see the gang making a ‘splash’.

-This species is managed under as ESB.
+This species is managed under as ESB (link opens in new window).

 The California sea lion is currently under no threat of extinction.